Farmer Seed Stewardship Network

 Seed multiplier in pilot year 1 (Syria)

-This networked approach fills a gap where current bread and butter seed solutions are insufficient.
+This networked approach fills a gap where conventional seed solutions are insufficient.
 Current NGO approaches, such as cash for seeds interventions (which provide farmers cash to purchase the inputs they need most in the local market) or trainings in agricultural practices are not enough when the seeds available in the local market are of low quality or are scarce.
-Further, these approaches do not address the underlying system breakdowns, cannot meet the need, and often promote dependency.
+Further, these approaches do not address the underlying system breakdowns, cannot meet the need, and often promote dependency on aid.

-The solution package takes a people-first approach; it is rooted in farmers and their communities to promote its acceptability and enhance its resilience to potential political shocks and contextual changes.
-At the heart of the solution package is an understanding that farmers know their contexts best and, equipped with knowledge and resources, are best positioned to build a more resilient system.
+The FSSN takes a people-first approach; it is rooted in farmers and their communities to promote its acceptability and enhance its resilience to potential political shocks and contextual changes.
+At the heart of the FSSN is an understanding that farmers know their contexts best and, equipped with knowledge and resources, are best positioned to build a more resilient system.

 “Thanks to this project, in the future I will depend only on myself to test the seeds before I grow them on a larger area.
 I am curious to test the other varieties in the market.”